The Box (Australian TV series)

 The Box is an Australian soap opera that ran on ATV-0 from 11 February 1974 until 11 October 1977 and on 0–10 Network affiliates around Australia.

-The Box was produced by Crawford Productions which at the time was having great success producing police procedurals series in Australia.
+The Box was produced by Crawford Productions which at the time was having great success producing police procedurals series in Australia; accordingly, The Box titles parodied police drama, featuring Ken James as Tony Wild leaping from his car and firing a gun.
 The Box was Crawfords' first soap opera, and was launched to complement the enormous success of another adult soap opera Number 96.

 Foundation

 It originated as The Dream Makers, conceived by Ian Jones as a Crawford Productions series prior to the launch of Number 96.
 After Number 96 became a hit, The Dream Makers was revived as The Box to fill out an hour's time slot.

 Synopsis

 The Box was a drama set in a fictional Melbourne television station, called UCV Channel 12, and explored the workings of the company and the professional and personal lives of its staff.
 It featured elements that satirised the Australian television industry.

 Characters in the series were said to be modelled on Australian television figures of the day.
-Sir Henry Usher was based on media moguls Sir Frank Packer and Sir Reginald Ansett, owner of Ansett Airlines and the 0/10 network.
-The tea lady Mrs Hopkins (Lois Ramsay) was based on the company's own tea lady, Elizabeth Carter.
+Sir Henry Usher was based on media moguls Frank Packer and Reg Ansett, owner of Ansett Airlines and the 0/10 network.
+The tea lady Mrs Hopkins (Lois Ramsay) was based on Crawford Productions' own tea lady, Elizabeth Carter.

 The Box featured many self-referential elements.
 Like Number 96 it was famous for its adult storylines, nude glimpses, and sexual content.
 Also like Number 96 it was spun off into a feature film adaptation, The Box.